12usernull/TRLauncher-FGGApple/README.md

 - [@ffgapple](https://www.github.com/ffgapple) For Developing it.

-## Support
+## Question - Errors

-You Can Open A Request.
+You Can Open A Issue.

 ## License